 Please note that there is a restriction on the size of email plus attachments that most email systems will allow.
-HS2 Ltd can only accept an email and attachments up to a total size of 25 MB.
+HS2 Ltd can only accept an email and attachments up to a total size of 20 MB.
 Petitioners who exceed this size will receive an email from their email system advising them that it was unable to deliver their email successfully.
-If an email exceeds this size, Petitioners should consider breaking the email down into a number of smaller emails that are less than 25 MB.
+If an email exceeds this size, Petitioners should consider breaking the email down into a number of smaller emails that are less than 20MB.
 If Petitioners are unable to break an email down below the size limit they will need to contact HS2 Ltd to discuss how they intend to provide HS2 Ltd with their exhibits.

-The Promoter is required to provide its evidence and witness names in accordance with the same deadlines, and these will be sent to Petitioners using the contact information held for Petitioners.
+The Promoter is required to provide its evidence and names of witnesses that could be called on, in accordance with the same deadlines, and these will be sent to Petitioners using the contact information held for Petitioners.